MISP/misp-galaxy/README.md

 attributes.
 A cluster can be composed of one or more elements.
 Elements are expressed as key-values.
 There are default elements available in MISP galaxy but those can overwritten, replaced or updated as you wish.

 Existing clusters and elements can be used as-is or as a template.
+MISP distribution can be applied to each cluster to permit limited or a broader distribution scheme.

 # Available clusters